StonyBrookNLP/teabreac/README.md

 # <h2 align="center"> Teaching Broad Reasoning Skills via Decomposition-Guided Contexts </h2>

 This is the repository for our EMNLP 2022 paper "Teaching Broad Reasoning Skills via Decomposition-Guided Contexts".
-The latest preprint is available [here](https://github.com/StonyBrookNLP/teabreac/raw/main/teabreac.pdf).
+The latest preprint is available in this repository [here](https://github.com/StonyBrookNLP/teabreac/raw/main/teabreac.pdf).

 ## Data